-No.
+Yes.

 1i.
 What other gaps or opportunities not mentioned in the paper could be addressed to make improvements to the U.S. payment system?
+I am glad to see that these outcomes are consistant with our goals and the goals of consumers, that they are in touch with trends.

 2. Are you in general agreement with the desired outcomes for payment system improvements over the next 10 years?
 Please explain, if desired.
+Yes.